 Recently at dinner with two old friends/colleagues, we plumbed the depths (and heights) of our reactions and feelings about recent events in the political landscape.
-The following reflections are inspired by this rich conversation with my longtime social change companions, Mark and Teresa.
+The following reflections build on this rich conversation with my longtime social change companions, Mark and Teresa.

 A World in Trouble